paezha/Pilares/README.md

 vantage points.

-Package [{rayrender}](https://www.rayrender.net/index.html) makes it surprisingly easy to to this.
+Package [{rayrender}](https://www.rayrender.net/index.html) makes it surprisingly easy to do this.
 Most of the work goes into finding parameters that create pleasing perpsectives.
 At the moment, I experiment with two colonnades, but it would be interesting to create “gardens” of pillars with other arrangments, such as spirals, etc.